-- Answering a research question - Promoting health or gender education in a particular group o Developing a new or better technology - Innovating a better way to collect/analyze/use health/gender data o Improving a gender or health-related process/system in your organization ○ Empowering or enabling women in your community or organization to be successful - o Incorporating a gendered lens into a policy, practice or research project where it was absent
+- Answering a research question - Promoting health or gender education in a particular group - Developing a new or better technology - Innovating a better way to collect/analyze/use health/gender data - Improving a gender or health-related process/system in your organization - Empowering or enabling women in your community or organization to be successful - Incorporating a gendered lens into a policy, practice or research project where it was absent

-Refer to this page and this document for the rules and parameters of a Leadership Project.
-See examples of Leadership Projects from the 2022 East Africa Cohort here.
+See examples of Leadership Projects from the 2023 East Africa cohort here.

-This is your year to use your leadership skills and the peer, mentoring, coaching support available to you to bring to life a special idea that improves health and gender equality.
+Please remember that this is YOUR year to use your leadership skills and the peer, mentoring, coaching support available to you to bring to life a special idea that improves health and gender equality.

-- Does WomenLift Health provide funding for the Leadership Projects?
-Unfortunately, we do not have the resources to fund implementation of the leadership projects.
-However, we do offer technical support through our highly experienced WomenLift team, mentors, coaches and project reviewers.
-Your peers can also be an excellent resource for enhancing your project.
-We also encourage you to align your project with your work stream and gain buy-in from institutional leaders.
-We find that the ideal intersection is one in which you are able to align the-project to your work stream and but also use this as a stretch beyond your day to day. - Why do I need to be based in East Africa for at least 75% of the program?
-We ask cohort members to attend all touchpoints (which would be scheduled during typical
+• Does WomenLift Health or WILAN provide funding for Leadership Projects?

+Unfortunately, we are unable to provide funding for the implementation of Leadership Projects.
+However, we offer robust support by connecting you with experienced mentors, coaches, and experts from our team and network.
+Your peers are also invaluable resources for advancing your project.
+Additionally, we encourage you to align your project with your current work stream and seek buy-in from institutional leaders.
+The best outcomes often arise when the project aligns with your professional responsibilities while also challenging you to stretch beyond your everyday tasks.

+• Why do I need to be based in Nigeria for at least 75% of the program?

-EAT/CAT business hours) and we believe that becomes very challenging if they are in a non-EAT/CAT time zone.
-This year, the program will be a hybrid with both in-person and virtual events so there would be travel within East Africa involved.
-We also want the cohort to be able to fully engage, build community with us and their fellow peers outside of the touchpoint time - which we believe can be tricky with a geographic spread.
+We ask cohort members to attend all touchpoints (which would be scheduled during typical WAT business hours) and we believe that becomes very challenging if they are in a different time zone.
+This year, the program will be a hybrid with both in-person and virtual events so there would be travel within Nigeria.
+We also want the cohort to fully engage, build community with us and their fellow peers outside of the touchpoint time - which we believe can be tricky with a geographic spread.

-How will this help me to connect with other women leaders in health at the national, regional, and global level?

-Throughout the Journey, we'll build a community where fellow cohort members collaborate and learn from each other, one that will continue after the Journey concludes.
-We intend to keep alumnae engaged and wish to continue learning with and from you long after the completion of your Leadership Journey.
+• How will this help me to connect with other women leaders in public and global health?
+Throughout the Leadership Journey, we will foster a vibrant community where cohort members can collaborate, learn from each other, and build lasting relationships.
+This sense of community will extend beyond the 12-month program, as we are committed to keeping alumnae engaged and continuing to grow together long after your Leadership Journey concludes.

-Our goal is to create a robust network of alumnae at the global, regional, and local levels who continue to support each other and new cohort members, for example as mentors, and to also advocate for women's leadership locally and at large.
-To facilitate networking among the cohort community and amplify your voice, we will heavily leverage our digital platform (website, social media platforms, etc.).
-You will become part of the WomenLift Health family.
-Our resources will be yours and we will always value and nurture this relationship.
+Our goal is to create a strong, interconnected network of alumnae at the global, regional, and local levels.
+This network will not only offer ongoing support but will also provide opportunities for you to mentor new cohort members and advocate for women's leadership on both local and global stages.
+To facilitate connections and amplify your voice, we (WomenLift Health and WILAN) will utilize our digital platforms-website, social media, and more-to enhance networking within the cohort and beyond.
+You will become a part of the WomenLift Health family, with access to our resources, and we will remain dedicated to nurturing this relationship well into the future.